Insomnia is the most common type of sleep disorder and it involves problems falling asleep or staying asleep despite adequate opportunity to do so.

 - Use of or withdrawal from some medications and illegal drugs

 - Anti-asthma medications

 - Irregular sleep schedules that disrupt the circadian rhythm such as jet lag or shift work

 - Other sleep disorders

-- Age: teenagers and elderly experience insomnia more frequently
+- Age: teenagers and the elderly experience insomnia more frequently

 - May not have a known cause

 Sleep disorders are diagnosed with a patient history and physical exam.
-Tests or procedures that may be used to diagnose sleep disorders or to rule out other underlying conditions include:
+Tests or procedures that may be used to diagnose sleep disorders or to rule out other underlying conditions include the following: